CloudDelphi/LibreStaff/README.md

 Superuser
 ---------
-The admin account created by default for access control (if enabled) is the following:
+The admin account created by default for access control (if enabled) is the following:<br />
-user: SUPERUSER
+user: SUPERUSER<br />
 password: 1234